 2019: Karli Uwaine traveled to London to visit the British Library and the Wellcome Library where she viewed meeting minutes of Cobbe’s organizations, campaign papers, and newspaper articles during the anti-vivisection movement.
 She wanted to explore the moral complexities within the controversial debate on vivisection and look at Cobbe’s work as a source of inspiration for the future of animals.

 2018: Katie Mitcheltree traveled to two archives over the summer of 2018 to examine the papers of Mary Borden: the Howard Gotlieb Archival Research Center at Boston University, and the Churchill Archive Center at the University of Cambridge in England.

-2017: Emily Price will conduct her research summer 2017.
-She plans to travel to the British Library, Oxford’s Bodleian Library , the University Library at Cambridge, and the Biblioteca Riccardiana in Florence.
-She will explore the Construction of Monstrous Morality in Medieval Bestiaries.
+2017: Emily Price planned to conduct her research summer 2017.
+She planned to travel to the British Library, Oxford’s Bodleian Library , the University Library at Cambridge, and the Biblioteca Riccardiana in Florence.
+She explored the Construction of Monstrous Morality in Medieval Bestiaries.

 2016: Emma Cranston researched the concept of “Nation Language” in the archives of the University of Birmingham, and the importance of “Caribbean Voices” at the BBC Written Archives in Reading, UK.

 2015: Emile Dultra and Emma Post were both recipients.
 Emile’s project was a comparative study of Ezra Pound and Gertrude Stein in the context of Fascism.
 Her research was conducted at the Harry Ransom Center in Austin, Texas.
 Emma traveled to Glasgow, Scotland where she conducted research on the visual and poetic work of Edwin Morgan in the Special Collections at the University of Glasgow.